zhanzhanLiu/code-quiz/README.md

 ## Future Work (Issues)
 As time is limited for me this week, the application has the following issues needed to be fixed:
 * High score board needs to imporve to store multiple user data
-* Timer of the second time quiz runs faster
 * Improve outlook through CSS